samuel-esp/LinearAlgebraAlgorithms.jl/docs/src/BellmanFord.md

 function bellmanford(A, s, n)

 *computes the shortest path from a source node.
-Takes the matrix A, the source node s and the number of nodes n*
+Takes the matrix A, the source node s and the number of nodes n, the result is returned as a vector*